-I am a 23 years old French developer.
-I am currently working as lead developer for a web start-up called Aladom (home services sector) in Rennes (Brittany, France).
 I started developing websites at the age of 11, which, bit by bit, led me to programming and GNU/Linux.
-I moved to Gentoo in 2010 and then Funtoo about three years later, in order to become the master of my computer and not the opposite.
+I moved to Gentoo in 2010 and then Funtoo about three years later, in order to become the master of my computer and not let it enslave me.
 I am especially enthusiast about getting rid of features I don't need/use.

 How I met